We may earn a commission for purchases through links on our site. Learn more

 How to delete downloads in your Safari and Chrome browsers

 The previous step deleted the actual files on your Mac, but there could still be traces of these files.

-Web browsers like Google Chrome and Apple’s very own Safari normally keep a record of all your downloads. if you use any of the web browsers to download these files, there’ll be some track of them stored in the browser.
+Web browsers like Google Chrome and Apple’s very own Safari usually keep records of all your downloads.
+If you use any of the web browsers to download files, there’ll be some track of them stored in the browser.
 The steps to clear downloads from each browser is different.
 Read on for more details below.

 How to delete your download history in Safari